Attack on Convoy BN 7: Red Sea convoys

-The submarines Galileo Ferraris and Guglielmotti patrolling further to the north, also failed to find BN 4 but Guglielmotti torpedoed the Greek tanker Atlas (4,008 GRT) straggling behind the convoy south of the Farasan Islands.
+The submarines Galileo Ferraris and Guglielmotti patrolling further to the north, also failed to find Convoy BN 4 but Guglielmotti torpedoed the Greek tanker Atlas (4,008 GRT) straggling behind the convoy south of the Farasan Islands.
 Air reconnaissance also found Convoy BN 5 of 23 ships but Leone, Pantera, Cesare Battisti and Daniele Manin, with the submarines Archimede and Gugliemotti failed to find the convoy.
-MV Bhima (5,280 GRT) was damaged in an Italian air attack, one man was killed and the ship was towed to Aden and beached for repairs.
-On 19 September five SM.79s attacked a convoy and outpaced two Gloster Gladiator fighters which tried to intercept them.
+MV Bhima (5,280 GRT) had straggled and was damaged in an Italian air attack, one man was killed; the ship was towed to Aden and beached for repairs.
+On 19 September five SM.79s attacked a convoy and outpaced two Gladiator fighters which tried to intercept them.
 On the next day, Italian bombers were driven off by Blenheim fighters.
 On 15 October, three SM.79 bombers were prevented from attacking another convoy by two Gladiator fighters and a Blenheim.
 Five days later, individual SM.79s attacked Convoy BN 7.